mathhater/boj-random-defense-scripts/README.md

-## A small collection of scripts for maintaining and experimenting with boj random defense.
+## A small collection of scripts for maintaining and experimenting with BOJ Random Defense.

 ### Get a list of language restrict problems